csf-dev/CodingStandards/CSharp/RootNamespace.md

 # Root namespaces
-Each **project** within a solution is associated with a [.NET namespace].
-With one exception (below), *all types in the project must be a descendent of that root namespace*.
+Each **project** within a solution is associated with a [.NET namespace]. *All types in each project must be a descendent of that project's root namespace*.

 A **solution** can be thought to have a root namespace also, although it is not enforced by the .NET project system.